iann0036/aws-leastprivilege/README.md

 The stack name or stack ID of a deployed CloudFormation stack to analyze.
 You must specify either this option or `-i, --input-filename`.

-#### --skip-update-policy
+#### --skip-update-actions

-When specified, no policies relating to stack updates (that don't trigger a resource replacement) will be included in the output.
-The default behaviour will include the policies for stack updates.
+When specified, no actions relating to stack updates (that don't trigger a resource replacement) will be included in the output.
+The default behaviour will include the actions for stack updates.

+#### --consolidate-policy

+When specified, the `Sid` fields will be removed and statements sharing the same attributes except `Action` will be combined.

 #### --region <name>